George Johnstone Stoney: Biography

 Stoney published seventy-five scientific papers in a variety of journals, but chiefly in the journals of the Royal Dublin Society.
 He made significant contributions to cosmic physics and to the theory of gases.
 He estimated the number of molecules in a cubic millimetre of gas, at room temperature and pressure, from data obtained from the kinetic theory of gases.
 Stoney's most important scientific work was the conception and calculation of the magnitude of the "atom of electricity".
-In 1891, he proposed the term 'electron' to describe the fundamental unit of electrical charge, and his contributions to research in this area laid the foundations for the eventual discovery of the particle by J. J. Thomson in 1897.
+In 1891, he proposed the term "electron" to describe the fundamental unit of electric charge, and his contributions to research in this area laid the foundations for the eventual discovery of the particle by J. J. Thomson in 1897.

 His scientific work was carried out in his spare time.
 A heliostat designed by Stoney is in the Science Museum Group collection.

 Stoney was elected a Fellow of the Royal Society in June 1861 on the basis of being the author of papers on "The Propagation of Waves", "On the Rings seen in Fibrous Specimens of Calc Spar", and Molecular Physics, published in the Transactions of the Royal Irish Academy, et cetera, Distinguished for his acquaintance with the science of Astronomy & General Physics.